 Each of these programs has a free version and you can compare the free vs. fee versions at their sites.
 I own & used a paid version of RootsMagic for Mac OS.
 These programs were all initially written for Windows operating systems.
 Ancestral Quest & RootsMagic have Mac OS versions which work but aren’t as functional as most products written specifically for Macs.

+Best in your research!
 Here’s a pinnable image to save for future reference.